qsecure-labs/overlord/README.md

 A demo infrastructure was set up in our blog post https://blog.qsecure.com.cy/posts/overlord/.

-For the full documentation of the tool and how it works visit the Wiki tab at https://github.com/qsecure-labs/overlord/wiki.
+For the full documentation of the tool visit the Wiki tab at https://github.com/qsecure-labs/overlord/wiki.

 # Installation